Health For All

-Health For All is a goal of the World Health Organization (WHO), that has been popularized since the 1970s and which envisions securing the health and well being of people around the world.
-It is the basis for the World Health Organization's primary health care strategy to promote health, human dignity, and enhanced quality of life.
+Health For All is a goal of the World Health Organization (WHO), that has been popularized since the 1970s, which envisions securing the health and well being of people around the world.
+It is the basis for the World Health Organization's primary health care strategy to promote health, human dignity, and enhance quality of life.

 Definition

-Halfdan Mahler, Director General (1973-1983) of the WHO, defined Health For All in 1981, as follows:
+Halfdan Mahler, Director General (1973–1983) of the WHO, defined Health For All in 1981, as follows: